 CAN - (Controller Area Network) - a dedicated automotive networking system to allow different automotive processor to communicate and share inputs and calculated results.
 Used for MegaSquirt-IITM and the GPIO board, router board, etc..

-Carbon Monoxide (CO): in an automotive context, generally refers to regulated carbon monoxide (CO) tail pipe emissions.
+Carbon Monoxide (CO): in an automotive context, generally refers to the regulated carbon monoxide (CO) tail pipe emissions.
 See: www.megamanual.com/ms2/tune.htm#emissions

 Catalytic converter: a chemical device in the vehicle's exhaust system that can reduce the amount of regulated emissions emitted by converting NOx to N2 + 02, CO to CO2 and HC to CO2 + H20.
 Catalytic means the converter active substrate facilitates the reactions, but is not consumed (and thus has a long life with no replenishment requirements).
 See: www.megamanual.com/ms2/tune.htm#emissions